Neighborhood Feature Pooling for Remote Sensing Image Classification: Related Work

 Several methods have been proposed to address the challenge of encoding structural detail for texture recognition.
 For example, Local Binary Patterns (LBP)~\cite{ojala1994performance} capture texture information by encoding the difference in the center pixel between each of its neighbors and computing a weighted sum based on the binary position of the neighboring pixel.
 However, LBP operates on grayscale intensities and discards magnitude information~\cite{ahmed2011compound}, limiting its ability to encode fine variations in images.
 Several advanced texture encoding and pooling methods have been proposed to improve texture representation.
 Deep Texture Encoding Network (DeepTEN) \cite{zhang2017deep} leveraged dictionary learning to encode texture information in learnable codewords that captured robust features.
 Randomized Deep Activation Map pooling (RADAM)~\cite{scabini2023radam} samples and aggregates deep activation maps in a randomized manner to capture a wide range of texture patterns via stochastic encoding.
 Fractal-based pooling techniques, including implementations based on lacunarity~\cite{florindo2024fractal,mohan2024lacunarity}, quantify texture complexity at multiple scales by analyzing the distribution of gaps in local pixel density across spatial patterns.

-Texture descriptors in images may be statistical, summarizing pixel-value distributions, or structural, modeling relationships among neighboring pixels \cite{peeples2021histogram}.
-Two recent structural approaches exploit similarity maps to enrich convolutional features.
+Texture descriptors in images may be statistical, summarizing pixel-value distributions, or structural, modeling relationships among neighboring pixels~\cite{peeples2021histogram}.
+Two structural approaches exploit similarity maps to enrich convolutional features.
 The Local Similarity Pattern (LSP) layer appends cosine-similarity maps between each pixel and its eight-neighbor window, supplying additional structural cues for stereo-matching networks \cite{Liu2022LSP}.
 In multi-sensor anomalous change detection, a Neighborhood Similarity Feature Space (NSFS) concatenates dot-product similarity responses as extra channels, boosting texture discrimination without resampling \cite{HampelArias2023FeatureLayers}.
-While these methods demonstrate the benefit of neighbor-wise similarity, they employ fixed similarity metrics and rely on pooling operations that can reduce fine-grained texture patterns.
+While these methods demonstrate the benefit of neighbor-wise similarity, LSP and NSFS only used cosine similarity and did not investigate the use of other measures to quantify neighborhood relationships as well as these methods were not implemented using convolutional layers that can be readily added to any network in different locations.

-These advances highlight the importance of neighborhood similarity for texture encoding, but current methods remain constrained by handcrafted descriptors, fixed similarity choices, or stochastic sampling.
-This motivates our proposed Neighborhood Feature Pooling (NFP), which integrates learnable similarity maps directly into the backbone for end-to-end optimization with minimal parameter overhead.